 The Trust delegates its authority in respect of the Disciplinary Process, to the Executive Headteacher.
 In all cases except where it has been impossible for the Executive Headteacher to remain untainted.
 Where this is not possible, the hearing will be before a committee of Trustees, with the case presented by the Executive Headteacher.

 The Trustees delegate the decision to suspend staff in the circumstances which may be considered to be ‘Gross Misconduct’, or where a fair investigation may be prejudiced by their continued presence at work, to the Executive Headteacher.
 The removal of a suspension and re-instatement of a member of staff is delegated to the Executive Headteacher in consultation with a named Trustee.
 This delegation excludes members of staff who are part of the SLT, where agreement must be sought from the Chair of Trustees.
-Wherever possible, the Chair/Vice Chair be notified prior to any suspension.
+Wherever possible, the Chair/Vice Chair of the Trustees will be notified prior to any suspension.

 PUPIL DISCIPLINE COMMITTEE Committee membership: Any three eligible individuals who are available within the required timescales.